-- 15. Choose File → Print to display the Print options in the Backstage view. - 17.
+- 15. Choose File→Print to display the Print options in the Backstage view. - 16.
+Choose the Printer menu button ∨ to see the list of available printers and select Microsoft Print to PDF.
+Leave all other settings as they are. - 17.
 Click the Print button and, in the save dialog box that appears, navigate to your student exercise files folder. - 18.
-Save the PDF print as: W2 R2 InventoryPrint If the PDF file is automatically opened, close it. - 19.
+Save the PDF print as: W2-R2-InventoryPrint If the PDF file is automatically opened, close it. - 19.
 Save and close the file.